grafana/alloy/docs/sources/reference/components/otelcol.exporter.awss3.md

 ## Compatible components

-`otelcol.exporter.otlp` has exports that can be consumed by the following components:
+`otelcol.exporter.awss3` has exports that can be consumed by the following components:

 - Components that consume [OpenTelemetry `otelcol.Consumer`](../../compatibility/#opentelemetry-otelcolconsumer-consumers)